J-DubApps/Blog/content/posts/2020/Lockdown.md

 tags = ["health", "usa", "history"]
 +++

 Well <a href="https://en.wikipedia.org/wiki/COVID-19">Covid-19</a>'s spread is upon us, already having hit Canada and parts of the US.
-Meanwhile <a href="http://julianwest.me/Blog/sick/">my doctor tells me I probably already had this in December last year</a>.
+Meanwhile <a href="http://julianwest.me/Blog/i-may-have-had-covid-already/">my doctor tells me I probably already had this</a>, upon his reviewing <a href="http://julianwest.me/Blog/sick/">my mystery illness from December last year</a>.
 This thing was probably already over here, in certain areas, just not at the level it is now.
 At this age I *think* I have lived through two pandemics?
 But they seemed like tiny bumps in the road, given what CDC and others say is upon us for the next few weeks. <br />

 Our IT Team completed a rapid deployment of remove work infrastructure and beefed-up remote access for my company, just as the lockdowns started happening.
 I feel like this is going to be longer than a couple weeks, but <i>hopefully</i> this is all over in a month. <br /> <br />